-October 30, 2017 – Jan Helson, along with Rachel Annette Helson, Justin Walker and Anne Walker, will have a conversation with Sam Corbett, President of the Jefferson County Public Education Foundation.
+October 30, 2017 – Kenucky to the World presented featured special guest Jan Helson, along with Rachel Annette Helson, Justin Walker and Anne Walker, in a conversation with Sam Corbett, President of the Jefferson County Public Education Foundation.

 Jan is a dedicated philanthropist, passionate entrepreneur, and successful businesswoman who has been committed to the growth of Louisville throughout her whole life.
 She has spent 25 years with her husband and business partner, Tim, launching and managing new business ventures.